Cyber Monday 2019: 100+ best deals and sales to shop

 - Oculus: Save $50 on the Rift S VR headset.
 Just remember you'll need a gaming desktop or laptop to power it.

-- Osmo: Save up to 30% off STEM and play infused sets that pair with tablets like the Apple iPad or Amazon's Fire tablets.
+- Otterbox: Up to 25% off sitewide on cases and more from Otterbox.

+- Peel: Peel is all about stylish yet minimalistic cases for your iPhone.
+Right now, the brand is running a BOGO sale on all cases and screen protectors with code BOGO19.
+Plus, use code BF30 for 30% on their Super Thin Wireless Charger.

-- PopSockets: Take 20% off sitewide and save on some of the cutest phone accessories on the market.
+- PopSockets: 20% off sitewide on some of the cutest phone accessories on the market.

 - PhoneSoap: Use code GIFT30 for 30% off the entire PhoneSoap product line.

-- Samsung: The tech giant has a whole page dedicated to incredible Cyber Week sales you can take advantage of now.
+- Samsung: The tech giant has a whole page dedicated to incredible Cyber Week sales.
 Save on the Galaxy S10 family, the Note10 or Note10+, Tab S6 and plenty of TVs including QLEDs.

 - Shop Disney: Use code AMAZING for up to 50% off sitewide.
 This includes everything from stuffed animals to action figures, slippers, costumes and even pins.